-The glistening flag bearer for the small island nation of Tonga captivated social media when he led his country’s procession at the Rio 2016 Olympics Ceremony over the weekend.
+Pita Taufatofua, the oiled-up Tongan flag bearer captivated social media when he led his country’s procession at the Rio opening ceremony over the weekend.

-The Australian-born Tongan man, 32-year-old tae kwan do athlete Pita Taufatofua, wore a shark tooth necklace, a traditional Tongan ceremonial tupenu wrap, and lots and lots of coconut oil.
+Australian-born 32-year-old Pita wore a shark tooth necklace, a traditional Tongan ceremonial tupenu wrap, and also lots and lots of coconut oil.

 “In any sort of special event we use coconut oil … for the glisten.
-But also if it’s a fundraising event, people stick money to it.
-We use it quite a lot.”
+But also for a fundraising event, people stick money to it.”

 He said he didn’t realise how shiny he was until he saw the reaction on social media.

 “It was being applied to me while I was holding the flag by a lovely lady behind me,” he said.

 “She was just lathering it on and I had to ask her to stop because my shoes were starting to slip off and it was dripping down.”